airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

     cmpl  $0, %eax
     je    loop_exit

-Basically, it is checking to see if EAX hits zero.
+Basically, it is checking to see if *%eax* hits zero.
 If so, it should exit the loop.
 There are several things to check here.
 First of all, you may have left this piece out altogether.
 It is not uncommon for a programmer to forget to include a way to exit a loop.
 However, this is not the case here.
 Second, you should make sure that `loop_exit` actually is outside the loop.
 If we put the label in the wrong place, strange things would happen.
 However, again, this is not the case.

 Neither of those potential problems are the culprit.
-So, the next option is that perhaps EAX has the wrong value.
+So, the next option is that perhaps *%eax* has the wrong value.
 There are two ways to check the contents of register in GDB.
 The first one is the command `info registerinfo register`.
 This will display the contents of all registers in hexadecimal.
-However, we are only interested in EAX at this point.
-To just display EAX we can do `print/$eax` to print it in hexadecimal, or do `printprint/d $eax` to print it in decimal.
+However, we are only interested in *%eax* at this point.
+To just display *%eax* we can do `print/$eax` to print it in hexadecimal, or do `printprint/d $eax` to print it in decimal.
 Notice that in GDB, registers are prefixed with dollar signs rather than percent signs.
 Your screen should have this on it: